apache/flink-web/_posts/2020-05-25-flink-on-zeppelin-part1.md

 # Summary

 In this post, we explained how the redesigned Flink interpreter works in Zeppelin 0.9.0 and provided some examples for performing streaming ETL jobs with
 Flink and Zeppelin.
+In the next post, I will talk about how to do streaming data visualization via Flink on Zeppelin.
-You can find an additional [tutorial for batch processing with Flink on Zeppelin](https://medium.com/@zjffdu/flink-on-zeppelin-part-2-batch-711731df5ad9) as well as using Flink on Zeppelin for more advance operations like resource isolation, job concurrency & parallelism, multiple Hadoop & Hive environments and more on our series of posts on Medium.
+Besides that, you can find an additional [tutorial for batch processing with Flink on Zeppelin](https://medium.com/@zjffdu/flink-on-zeppelin-part-2-batch-711731df5ad9) as well as using Flink on Zeppelin for more advance operations like resource isolation, job concurrency & parallelism, multiple Hadoop & Hive environments and more on our series of posts on Medium.
 And here's a list of [Flink on Zeppelin tutorial videos](https://www.youtube.com/watch?v=YxPo0Fosjjg&list=PL4oy12nnS7FFtg3KV1iS5vDb0pTz12VcX) for your reference.